gravitational/gravity/docs/6.x/quickstart.md

 * Downloaded Kubernetes binaries and Gravity tooling from `s3://hub.gravitational.io`.
 * Scanned the current directory and the subdirectories for Kubernetes resources and Helm charts.
 * Downloaded external container images referenced in the resources discovered in the previous step.
-* Packaged (or vendored) Docker images into the Application Bundle.
+* Packaged (or vendored) Docker images into the cluster image.
-* Removed the duplicate container image layers, reducing the size of the Application Bundle.
+* Removed the duplicate container image layers, reducing the size of the cluster image.
-* Saved the Application Bundle as `mattermost.tar`.
+* Saved the cluster image as `mattermost.tar`.

 !!! warning "Slow Operation Warning"
     `tele build` needs to download hundreds of megabytes of binary dependencies which